 Application Procedures and Benefits

-- Completion of a graduate program in counseling or clinical psychology accredited by the American Psychological Association with completion of all requirements for the doctoral degree prior to the start date of the fellowship (August 1, 2019).
+- Completion of a graduate program in counseling or clinical psychology accredited by the American Psychological Association (APA) with completion of all requirements for the doctoral degree prior to the start date of the fellowship (August 1, 2020).

 Date(s) of Training Year

 August 1, 2020, to July 31, 2021; 12 months full time

 Pay and Benefits

 - $40,000 annual pay.

 - Benefits include accrued vacation and sick leave, holidays (including 1 week off during the winter holidays and a scheduled vacation during the last week of July), medical plan (with employee contribution), and dental plan, and eligibility for commuter benefit monthly subsidy.
 For further details, please click here.